Heroes of the Storm

 Heroes of the Storm is a multiplayer online battle arena video game developed and published by Blizzard Entertainment.
 Announced at BlizzCon 2010, it was released on June 2, 2015, for macOS and Windows.
 The game features various crossover characters from Blizzard's franchises as playable heroes, as well as different battlegrounds based on Warcraft, Diablo, StarCraft, and Overwatch universes.

 Matches are contested between two teams of five players, each aiming to destroy the opposing team's main structure, known as the "Core."
 The first team to do so wins the match, with a typical duration of around 20 minutes.
 Matches take place on various themed battlegrounds, each featuring unique level designs and secondary objectives, the completion of which grants significant advantages.
 Every player controls a single character, known as a "hero", with a set of distinctive abilities and differing styles of play.
 Heroes become more powerful over the course of a match by collecting experience points and unlocking "talents" that offer new abilities or augment existing ones, contributing to the team's overall strategy.

 Heroes of the Storm is inspired by Defense of the Ancients, a community-created mod for Warcraft III, another video game developed by Blizzard Entertainment.
 Heroes of the Storm is free-to-play and is supported by microtransactions which can be used to purchase heroes, visual alterations for the heroes in the game, mounts, and other cosmetic elements.
-Blizzard originally referred to the game as a "hero brawler", but later started using the more common term for the genre — "multiplayer online battle arena" (MOBA).
+Blizzard originally referred to the game as a "hero brawler", but later started using the more common term for the genre – "multiplayer online battle arena" (MOBA).

 As of July 2022, Blizzard scaled back major development of Heroes of the Storm, but the game continues to receive regular updates, including seasonal balance changes and bug fixes.
+At the 2026 Blizzcon, Blizzard announced they were reviving Heroes starting with its first new hero in several years.